Nyai Gede Pinateh

-Nyai Gede Pinateh (fl. circa 1450–1500) was a Javanese merchant.
+Nyai Gede Pinateh (fl. circa 1450–1500) was a prominent Muslim-Chinese merchant in Java.

-Born Shishi Daniangzi (施氏大娘子), she was the eldest daughter of a non-Muslim Chinese business elite, Shi Jinqing, in Palembang.
-It is known that she adopted the name Nyai Gede Pinateh upon converting to Islam.
+Born Shishi Daniangzi (施氏大娘子), she was the eldest daughter of a prominent Muslim-Chinese chieftain and business elite, Shi Jinqing.
+He was appointed by the Ming Dynasty during the Yongle era as the Pacification Commissioner in Palembang for his meritorious service in assisting Admiral Zheng He in suppressing the notorious pirate, Chen Zuyi.
+In Java, she was known by the locals as Nyai Gede Pinateh.

-She was established herself as a merchant in Java.
-She is known as the adoptive foster mother of Sunan Giri.
+She was the foster mother of Sunan Giri, of the Wali Songo.